At least 24 dead, dozens more injured as tornadoes strike Midwest, South and Northeast

 The destructive weather came as President Biden earlier Friday toured the aftermath of the tornado that struck Mississippi one week ago, killing at least 21 people.
 Mr. Biden promised the government would help the area recover.

-As of Saturday evening, more than 235,000 customers in Ohio were without power, according to utility tracker PowerOutage.us.
-More than 275,000 were without power in Pennsylvania, and another 93,000 in Tennessee, along with 73,000 in West Virginia and 53,000 in Kentucky.
+As of Saturday night, more than 201,000 customers in Pennsylvania were without power, according to utility tracker PowerOutage.us.
+More than 109,000 were without power in Ohio, along with another 94,000 in Virginia, 51,000 in West Virginia and 46,000 in North Carolina.

 Meanwhile, the Little Rock tornado tore first through neighborhoods in the western part of the city and shredded a small shopping center that included a Kroger grocery store.
 It then crossed the Arkansas River into North Little Rock and surrounding cities, where widespread damage was reported to homes, businesses and vehicles.